Hillary Ndemera* and Busiswe Bhengu

 Participant 18: My family seems to appreciate me, now that I can do things for myself and am no longer a burden, it makes me feel good.

-A significant number of participants verbalized some form of support which motivated them to take full responsibility for their management.
+Most participants verbalized some form of support which motivated them to take full responsibility for their management.
 Some of the support system highlighted included peer support, family support, community support, healthcare professional support and financial support.

 Most participants - 13 confirmed that peer support was a strong motivator to transplant management.
 Participants indicated that support groups where people with the same interest met, were beneficial and there was a lot of support for each other.
 Furthermore, participants indicated that people with the same condition understood each other and most problems were resolved.
 These were expressed in the following excerpts: